wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 .. versionadded:: 3.12.0

-:ref:`Synchronization <reference_ossec_syscheck_synchronization>` can be configured to change the synchronization interval, the number of events per second, the queue size and the response timeout.
+:ref:`Synchronization <reference_ossec_syscheck_synchronization>` can be configured to change the synchronization interval, the number of events per second, the queue size and the response timeout:

 ::